mkumar183/my-diaries/my-docs/leadership-workshop.md

     - Learning Nav
     - 100 engineers on AI and Data Related solutions
 - Our differentiator is not going to be individual AI solution.
 But AI as Platform.
-- Every district need to buy our CI solution for having AI Platform.
+- Every district need to buy our CI solution for having AI Platform. \

+Survey Results:
+What worked in your team ?
+- AI, collaboration, Innovation, CI and UI,
+Roadmap changes, collab and communication, proces and efficiency, Next 3 years we are all here